zoontek/react-native-permissions/README.md

 #### App Store submission disclaimer

-If you need to submit you application to the AppStore, you need to add to your `Info.plist` all `*UsageDescription` keys with a string value explaining to the user how the app uses this data. **Even if you don't use them**.
+If you need to submit your application to the AppStore, you need to add to your `Info.plist` all `*UsageDescription` keys with a string value explaining to the user how the app uses this data. **Even if you don't use them**.